CVs & Resumes Career Change Advice Interviews Job Hunting Articles Outplacement Consultancy About Us

 Easier said than done?
 Need some help?

 Learning to say less rather than more can be tricky.
-In essence, to capture and hold the reader's interest a good CV / resume should be:
+In essence, to capture and hold the reader's interest a perfect resume should be:

 • Achievement-orientated